Kemna Bau: J. Kemna – Breslau

-20th Century
+20th century

 At the beginning of the 20th century, Julius Kemna became the "leading steam plow company on the European continent and entered the monopoly of English companies on the world market".
 The company developed into a "large industrial enterprise" around the turn of the century.
 Due to capacity expansions in 1905, approximately 900 employees were employed on a 52,000 m^{2} industrial site.

-The First World War led the army management's demand that tractors be standardized across manufacturers in order to cope with the spare parts problem.
+The First World War led the army management's demand that tractors be standardized across manufacturers to cope with the spare parts problem.
 Kemna thus introduced the road locomotive EM (unit engine), which was soon recreated by various manufacturers in the German Empire.
 Many of these machines were delivered to Europe as reparations for the First World War.